genryjiang/qnx-setup/README.md

 Your host should be now ready to cross-compile for QNX Targets with the QNX Toolchain.

 ## Developing and Building QNX Code on VSCode
+**[NOTE]**: As Application code for QNX is just C/C++ Code with some extra libraries (essentially), you can definitely just make a empty directory and code as if it were a normal C/C++ project.
+Making a new project in QNX abstracts away launch configurations (recursive make, Simple makefile, QNX CMake) and sets it all up for you.
+If you want to make a project/application this way, please read the relevant QNX Docs.

+### WSL
-To create a QNX-Project (Equivalent to a ROS2 Package) on VSCode, right click the file explorer, hover over QNX, and select "Build New QNX Project"
+To create a QNX-Project (Equivalent to a ROS2 Package) on VSCode using QNX's own toolchain, right click the file explorer, hover over QNX, and select "Build New QNX Project"

 [NOTE]: Source the QNX SDP Environment on the terminal that you open VSCode with.
 I think the extension does this anyway when it opens a workspace though (need more time to investigate this).